cherrynoize/tlock/README.md

     chmod 600 passwd

 You also have to set the CONFIG_DIR and PASSWD macros so they point to the correct file.
-These are the default values, so you only need to uncomment them if they are commented, but otherwise you can point them to any location of your choosing.
+These shown here are the default values, so you only need to uncomment the flags if they are commented, but otherwise you can point them to any location of your choosing.

 ## Alarm

-You can play a sound alarm on each incorrect password attempt.
+You can play a sound alarm on an incorrect password attempt.
 By default the program uses `play`, which can be found in the `sox` package, but you can set the custom sound file flag to play any audio file on your computer